danielabar/meblog/src/markdown/development-iceberg.md

 ## Git Cleanup

 For this section, I'm assuming [Git](https://git-scm.com/book/en/v2) is being used for version control but this could apply to any version control system.
-Since it's a good practice to commit early and commit often, during development, there will inevitably be a lot of "stream of consciousness" commit messages such as:
+Since it's a good practice to commit early and commit often, during development, there will inevitably be a lot of [stream of consciousness](https://en.wikipedia.org/wiki/Stream_of_consciousness) commit messages such as:

 ```
 * fixing things